arc-language/arc-lang/parser/PACKAGE.md

 	// ExitPrimaryExpression is called when exiting the primaryExpression production.
 	ExitPrimaryExpression(c *PrimaryExpressionContext)

+	// ExitQualifiedIdentifier is called when exiting the qualifiedIdentifier production.
+	ExitQualifiedIdentifier(c *QualifiedIdentifierContext)

 	// ExitLiteral is called when exiting the literal production.
 	ExitLiteral(c *LiteralContext)